camwestwood/xapi/recipes/library/library-viewed-econtent.md

 ```

 ### Timestamp
-An ISO 8601 format timestamp that corresponds to the time when the content was accessed.
+An ISO 8601 format timestamp that corresponds to the time when the content was viewed.

 ### Example: